gramener/gramex-guide/formhandler/README.md

 ## FormHandler query

-You may also use a `query:` to select data from an SQLAlchemy databases.
+Use a `query:` to run a SQL SELECT query on an SQLAlchemy databases.
 For example:

 ```yaml
 url: